 I. Quantitative Reconciliation

-Whether installed capacity of the plant is certified by the management and the refinery team?
+Is the plant's installed capacity certified by the management and the refinery team?

-Whether capacity enhanced during the year has been annualized to determine accurate capacity?
+Whether capacity enhanced during the year has been annualised to determine accurate capacity?

 Whether production quantity is as per ER-1?
-(Since Excise Duty is still applicable for majority petroleum products)
+(Since Excise Duty is still applicable for the majority of petroleum products)

-Whether sales quantity is as per sales register and whether sales value appearing in the register is appropriately reconciled with the audited financial statements?
+Is sales quantity as per sales register, and whether sales value appearing in the register is appropriately reconciled with the audited financial statements?

 II.
 Cost Statement

-Whether material valuation is in accordance with ?
+Whether the material valuation is in accordance with CAS-6 ?

 Whether foreign exchange fluctuation, demurrage/ detention charges excluded from material cost?

-Whether there are any material handling losses?
+Are there any material handling losses?
 If yes, highlight abnormal losses.

-Whether there are any transit losses of raw material?
+Are there any transit losses of raw material?
 If yes, state insurance coverage and highlight abnormal losses.